AntonioCuan/Antonio_Cuan_BSE_Portfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/60f36BvJsg8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # First Milestone
 My first milestone was wiring the initial components for the robot and writing code to get them working.
 First, I wired the motor controller with two motors and the Arduino.
 Next, I ran demo code I found from a tutorial to test that the components worked.
 Then, I wrote code to run the motors so that they would make the robot move forwards, move backwards, turn left, and turn right.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/7vULrbBvDaE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+# Reflection
+Through building this project, I learned that taking small steps at a time is a good thing.
+Initially, I took small steps in building my robot, such as testing the motor controller and the ultrasonic sensor.
+Once I tested that the different components worked, then I put them all together.
+If I took too much of a big step, and there is a good change that it would not work.
+I also learned that perseverance is important.
+If I did not persevere through the bugs in the code when I programmed bluetooth control, I would not have been able to finish my modification.

 # Circuit Diagram
 ![motor circuit](https://user-images.githubusercontent.com/57155887/128399452-40fbbfae-4158-4255-9c41-0c4fe3b1fa13.png)